madzumo/DevOps-Pipeline/README.md

     it will automatically connect.
   Otherwise, you will need to enter your Access Key & Secret Key using the next option.
 - **Set AWS Credentials** - Manually enter your AWS Access Key & Secret Key.
-  It sets them as session environment variables, so you will have to re-enter upon each execution.
+  It sets it as an environment variables, so you will have to re-enter those keys upon each execution.
   That is why it's better to install the AWS CLI utility beforehand.
   Default region 'us-east-1' will be used when using this method.
 - **Install Full Pipeline** - Exactly what it says.
-Install all components for a full CI/CD pipeline with the infrastructure stated above. **Fully Automated**
+Install all components as illustrated for a complete CI/CD pipeline. **Fully Automated**
-- **Remove Existing Pipeline** - This removes all components and resources installed leaving your AWS environment clean.
+- **Remove Existing Pipeline** - This removes all components and resources installed via this demo leaving your AWS environment clean.
 - **View Pipeline Status** -
   View the custom URL created for the e-commerce website, the status of your cluster, the endpoint of your EKS cluster, the IP address of the Operator Node and the URL for the Jenkins Server.
   You can run this anytime and from any computer.
   As long
-  as the AWS credentials have access to the same environment the pipeline was created in then you will see the same status information.
+  as the AWS credentials used have access to the same environment the pipeline was created in then you will see the same status information.